William Wick

 William Wick (June 29, 1768 – March 29, 1815) was Presbyterian Minister and schoolmaster in the frontier of Washington County, Pennsylvania, and the Connecticut Western Reserve (Western Reserve) in Ohio.
-His son, William W. Wick was a U.S. Representative from Indiana and Secretary of State of Indiana.
+His son, William W. Wick was a U.S. Representative from Indiana and the Secretary of State of Indiana.

 Early life and education

 William Walter Wick was born on June 29, 1768, in Southampton, Long Island, New York.
 He was the son of Lemuel Wick (1743–1813) and Deborah Lupton (1751–1809).
 Lemuel was a lieutenant of the 5th company, 2nd Battalion, Suffolk County, New York militia in 1775.
 He was born in Southampton and died in Morristown, New Jersey.
 Both Lemuel and Deborah Wick were buried in the Southampton Cemetery in New York.

 He grew up in New York City.
 In 1790, he left for Washington County, Pennsylvania with his father's family.
 He was a farmer, but became interested in studying to become a minister after meeting Rev. John McMillan.
 He attended Jefferson College (now Washington & Jefferson College) in Canonsburg, Pennsylvania and graduated in 1797.
 He then studied theology under Rev. McMillan.
 Wick was well-versed in the Latin, Greek, and Hebrew languages.